SAP-archive/teched2020-developer-keynote/abap/README.md

 # CHARITY

 The Charity component is the ABAP layer of the application and it has two responsibilities.
-First, it handles the message coming in from Enterprise Messaging and updates our custom table in our Steampunk system.
+First, it handles the message coming in from Enterprise Messaging and updates our custom table in our ABAP system.
 Secondly, it exposes the data in our custom table via an OData service leveraging the ABAP RESTful Application Programming(RAP) model.

 ## Overview